* This is the Professional Version. *

 Other tests include CBC, acute-phase reactants, routine chemistries, cultures, autoimmune tests, and, when appropriate, tests for HIV, histoplasmosis complement fixation (in endemic areas), and antibody tests for coxsackievirus, influenza virus, echovirus, and streptococcus.
 Anti-DNA and anti-RNA antibody tests may be useful.
 A PPD skin test is done, but it can give false negative results; TB pericarditis can be ruled out only by culture of pericardial fluid for acid-fast bacilli.

-Hospitalization is warranted for most patients with an initial episode of acute pericarditis, particularly those with moderate or large effusions or with high-risk features, such as elevated temperature, subacute onset, immunosupression, recent trauma, oral anticoagulant therapy, failure to respond to an initial course of aspirin or NSAIDs, and myopericarditis.
+Hospitalization is warranted for some patients with an initial episode of acute pericarditis, particularly those with moderate or large effusions or with high-risk features, such as elevated temperature, subacute onset, immunosuppression, recent trauma, oral anticoagulant therapy, failure to respond to an initial course of aspirin or NSAIDs, and myopericarditis.
 Hospitalization is needed to determine etiology and to observe for the development of cardiac tamponade.
 Close, early follow-up is important in patients who are not hospitalized.
 Possible causative drugs (eg, anticoagulants, procainamide, phenytoin) are stopped.
 For cardiac tamponade, immediate pericardiocentesis (see Figure: Pericardiocentesis.) is done; removal of even a small volume of fluid may be lifesaving.

 Pain can usually be controlled with colchicine or aspirin 325 to 650 mg po q 4 to 6 h or other NSAIDs (eg, ibuprofen 600 to 800 mg po q 6 to 8 h).
 The intensity of therapy is dictated by the patient’s distress.
 Severe pain may require opioids.
 Colchicine 0.5 to 1 mg po once/day for 3 mo as an adjunct significantly decreases the recurrence rate and symptom persistence at 72 h in patients with a first episode of acute pericarditis and is increasingly being used as 1st-line therapy.